SevenShepherd/SevenShepherd.github.io/_posts/2024-04-15-free-grace-theology.markdown

 2. <a href="#repent">No Call To Repent Of Sins</a>
     - 2.1 <a href="#wilikin">How C.S.
 Lewis Helped Bob Wilikin Repent Of His Mistaken View On Repentance</a>
     - 2.2 <a href="#chafer">Did Chafer Diminish The Gospel Message Surrounding Repentance?</a>
-    - 2.3 <a href="#scholars">Every English Bible translation and 1,000s of Biblical language scholars chose “feel remorse, repent, be converted” to represent metánoia, and not the false teaching of assent.</a>
+    - 2.3 <a href="#scholars">Every English Bible translation and 1,000s of Biblical language scholars chose “repentance, turning about, conversion” to represent metánoia, and not the false teaching of assent.</a>
 3. <a href="#assurance">Giving False Assurance to Thousands</a>
 4. <a href="#trust">Underemphasizing Trust in Christ</a>
 5. <a href="#unlikely">Bad Interpretations of Scripture</a>